cypress-io/cypress-documentation/content/guides/getting-started/component-test-troubleshooting.md

 ### TypeScript types conflict

-Some frameworks or libraries are strongly opinionated about Typescript configuration.
+Some frameworks or libraries are strongly opinionated about TypeScript configuration.
 For example, Create React App assumes the root level `tsconfig.json` is the source of truth for compiling your application.
 CRA comes with Jest integrated, but does not support additional tsconfig files.